 ; N String -> List-of-strings ; creates a list of n copies of s (check-expect (copier 0 "hello") '()) (check-expect (copier 2 "hello") (cons "hello" (cons "hello" '()))) (define (copier n s) (cond [(zero? n) '()] [(positive? n) (cons s (copier (sub1 n) s))]))

 At this point, you should run the tests to ensure that this function works at least for the two worked examples.
 In addition, you may wish to use the function on some additional inputs.

-Exercise 137.
+Exercise 151.
 Design the function multiply.
-It consumes a natural number n and multiplies it with some arbitrary number x without using *.
+It consumes a natural number n and multiplies it with a number x without using *.

 Exercise 153.
 The goal of this exercise is to visualize the result of a 1968-style European student riot.
 Here is the rough idea.
-A small group of students meets to make paint-filled balloons, enters some lecture hall and randomly throws the balloons at the attendees.
+A small group of students meets to make paint-filled balloons, enters some lecture hall, and randomly throws the balloons at the attendees.
 Your program displays how the balloons color the seats in the lecture hall.